bekk/bekk-christmas/post/css/dont-suffer-like-i-grid-safiety-first.md

 title: Don't suffer like I Grid - SafIEty first
 image: >-
   https://images.unsplash.com/photo-1511377398397-8f0fb9ae372d?ixlib=rb-1.2.1&ixid=eyJhcHBfaWQiOjEyMDd9&auto=format&fit=crop&w=2100&q=80
-ingress: "Many developers hesitate to use CSS Grid in their project especially if they have to support Internet Explorer.
-All web developers loves to rant about IE, and this time, I learned the hard way what the fuss was all about. \U0001F605"
+ingress: >-
+  Many developers hesitate to use CSS Grid in their project.
+A typical argument is that Grid is not supported in all browsers.
+But that's not true!
 links:
   - title: Feature queries @supports  by MDN
     url: 'https://hacks.mozilla.org/2016/08/using-feature-queries-in-css/ '